-Phytosanitary measures should cover the import of host plants of A. sarta, their wood and cut branches from infested areas.
+Phytosanitary measures should cover the import of host plants of T. sartus, their wood and cut branches from infested areas.

-SymptomsTop of page The large emergence holes of A. sarta may be seen on the trunks and branches of affected trees, and borings may be found at the base of these trees.
+The large emergence holes of T. sartus may be seen on the trunks and branches of affected trees, and borings may be found at the base of these trees.
 Beetles may also be found sitting on the trunk of the tree.
 Wilting or dried leaves are symptoms of branch and tree dieback.

 List of Symptoms/SignsTop of page